Rentstart Bond Loan: managing your payments

 When will I make my first payment?

-When your real estate agent or landlord lodges the Rental Bond Lodgement form with the Rental Bond Board, FACS Housing will set up your loan account.
+When your real estate agent or landlord lodges the Rental Bond Lodgement form with the Rental Bond Board, DCJ Housing will set up your loan account.
 Your payments will start approximately 3 weeks from this date.

 We will send you a letter advising you when your payments will start.